karllhughes/node-docker/readme.md

 You should also have access to a terminal (bash preferred) and text editor.
 While not necessarily required, some familiarity with Javascript and Node will be helpful.

-Finally, if you'd like to deploy this project to a production server, use [DigitalOcean](https://m.do.co/c/888fefc32a01).
+Finally, if you'd like to deploy this project to a production server, we will use [DigitalOcean](https://m.do.co/c/888fefc32a01).
 If you don't have an account, get $50 in credit free by signing up with this link:
 [https://m.do.co/c/888fefc32a01](https://m.do.co/c/888fefc32a01)